Grammar and Style Guide

 lectern A speaker stands behind a lectern.
 See also podium, pulpit, rostrum.

-Madras The preferred name is Chennai.
+Madras The preferred name for this city in India is Chennai.

 magazine names Capitalize and italicize.
 Lowercase the word magazine unless it is part of the publication’s formal title: Harper’s Magazine, Newsweek magazine, Time magazine.
 See also newspaper.